-- 84. While the detailed organisational structure of this new and expanded university computing service should be a matter for the Information Services and Systems Director to determine, subject to the approval of the ISSC, the panel is clear that the first Director should be mandated to create such an expanded, and fully integrated, computer services organisation. - 85.
+- 92. While the detailed organisational structure of the new and expanded university computing service should be a matter for the Information Services and Systems Director to determine, subject to the approval of the ISC, the panel is clear that the first Director should be mandated to create such an expanded, and fully integrated, computer services organisation, building on the strengths of the cultures and skills of the two existing organisations.
+The panel's view is that work should start as soon as possible under an implementation group which will need to be given a significant budget.
+The panel expects the implementation group to develop quickly a costed strategy for delivering the merger.
+But the panel acknowledges that the complete merger is a process which will take some time; experience from other Universities makes that clear. - 93.
 The convergence programme must involve staff in affected organisations, and ensure that new structures work to make the best use of the skills of our staff, and provide the best possible training and career development opportunities.
-The panel also notes that the current UCS will shortly need to vacate its present premises and suggests that those parts of the current MISD and UCS that deliver related services should be co-located as quickly as possible. - 86.
-The panel also recommends that the new organisation should be outside the Unified Administrative Service, although the Director should be line-managed by the Registrary, and the new organisation should be under the supervision of the Council.
-The panel is aware of the delicate balance here.
-The Registrary needs to have influence over, and oversight of, those systems which support the business processes and reporting requirements for which he is ultimately responsible.
+The panel also notes that the current UCS will shortly need to vacate its present premises and notes that the current MISD and UCS that deliver related services should be colocated as quickly as possible. - 94.
+The panel also recommends that the new organisation should be outside the Unified Administrative Service, and should be under the supervision of the Council.
+The panel also considers, in the light of responses to the consultation, that these arrangements should strike the right balance between academic and administrative computing needs.
+The Registrary needs to have influence over, and oversight of, those systems which support the business processes and reporting requirements for which he is ultimately responsible and this is achieved by having him as chair of the Business Systems Committee.
 On the other hand the provision of the flexible computing services required by the wider academic community in the University (both students and staff) may not be seen by many as a natural function of the UAS.